Almost The Birthday Party - Book Launch & Play Reading EventThursday 5th June, 7:30pm at The Calder Book Shop & TheatreBook Now

 Stories that dance with whimsy and pathos

 My work for stage and screen is a playful, often absurd exploration of the human experience.
-Blending heart and social commentary, I craft narratives that challenge, entertain, and inspire.
-With a particular focus on LGBT perspectives and the meta-theatrical, I aim to provoke thought and empathy.
-My work invites audiences to question their world while always delivering an engaging and entertaining experience.
+Blending heart and social commentary, I craft narratives that challenge, entertain, and inspire, with a particular focus on LGBT perspectives and the meta-theatrical.
+I invites audiences to question the world through an engaging and entertaining experience.

 2021 - Story Analysis for film